Asian in America and Tiger Mom Amy Chua’s Influence

 This is a shame really because Chua has important things to say.
 Her book raises necessary questions about how permissive parenting affects not just children but society.
 She talks unflinchingly about the anxieties of the immigrant experience and the way the attendant work ethic feeds the myth that Asians are simply genetically smarter than Westerners.

 In the end, though, I have to wonder if her lack of sensitivity to the tone and impact of her words doesn’t in fact deliver a judgment about the very upbringing she espouses.

 Chua’s parenting method might garner perfect grades and test scores and multiple Harvard degrees (which she has, thank you very much).
 But maybe what gets sacrificed along the way is the ability to genuinely laugh at yourself, to recognize the absurd, and to weave it into your existence — in other words, to hone the tools necessary for effectively seeing yourself in full, so that you can make others understand where you’re coming from.

 That’s less a skill that can be learned than a gift that can come from only one source: the experience of failure.
 Surely no kid should be denied that.”

-For Teach Me Tuesday, I am celebrating recently published children’s literature that depict Asian American kids in an authentic and honest way.
-These four books are all award winning (or about to win award) and depict accurate portraits of balancing that line between assimilation and respecting one’s cultural heritage.
-And what is amazing about this line up is the diversity of the books: chapter book, easy reader, easy chapter book and graphic novel!
+For Teach Me Tuesday, I am celebrating recently published children’s literature that depicts Asian American kids in an authentic and honest way.
+These four books are all award-winning (or about to win the award) and depict accurate portraits of balancing that line between assimilation and respecting one’s cultural heritage.
+And what is amazing about this lineup is the diversity of the books: chapter book, easy reader, easy chapter book, and graphic novel!